 Invisible Triggers of Anxiety

 The best place to start is with the invisible triggers of anxiety.
-Invisible triggers are possible triggers that you may not even know is happening.
+These unconscious triggers are possible triggers that you may not even know is happening.
 A great example is clutter.
-Some people (not all) start to experience much more anxiety when their homes have more clutter because they associated cleanliness with control.
+Some people (not all) start to experience more anxiety when their homes have more clutter because they associated cleanliness with control.
 That's an invisible anxiety trigger, because the person may not even be aware that their home is affecting them until it's cleaned.
 Other invisible triggers include:

 - Too Much Time to Think Most people think that alone time is healthy. _Some_ alone time is healthy, but too much alone time creates further anxiety.
-Anxiety changes thought processes to make them more negative, which means when you have too much time to think, your thoughts may veer towards stressful ones, triggering more anxiety.
+Anxiety changes thought processes can make them more negative, which means when you have too much time to think, your thoughts may veer towards stressful ones, triggering more anxiety.
 Ideally, fun activities and mental distractions are helpful.

-- Lack of Goal Setting The mind and body often need certain emotions to stay sane.
-Accomplishment and the idea that you're working towards something are a valuable tool for keeping your anxiety at bay.
-If you're not goal setting and letting each day pass without a plan, you may find that you stop thinking about the future, and that can put you too much in the present.
+- Lack of Goal Setting The mind and body often need certain emotions to stay focused and relaxed.
+Accomplishment and the idea that you're working towards something are valuable tools for keeping your anxiety at bay.
+If you're not goal setting and letting each day pass without a plan, you may find that you stop thinking about the future, and that can focus your attention too much in the present.

 - Health and News The media has changed the culture of anxiety.
 They often report on young deaths, dangers, and lawsuits that can all create a feeling of discomfort and fear that may trigger an increase in anxiety levels.
 A great example was an article about the dangers of MRSA - a deadly infection that is immune to most medications - where doctors wrote the biggest danger of MRSA wasn't the disease itself, but rather public fear over the disease.
 Media can create fears and stress where they weren't before, and this may lead to persistent anxiety.